Icinga/icinga2/doc/02-getting-started.md

     StartLimitInterval=10
     StartLimitBurst=3

+Using the watchdog can also help with monitoring Icinga 2, to activate and use it add the following to the override:

+    WatchdogSec=30s

+This way Systemd will kill Icinga 2 if does not notify for over 30 seconds, a timout of less than 10 seconds is not recommended.
+When the watchdog is activated, `Restart=` can be set to `watchdog` to restart Icinga 2 in the case of a watchdog timeout.

 Run `systemctl daemon-reload && systemctl restart icinga2` to apply the changes.
 Now Systemd will always try to restart Icinga 2 (except if you run `systemctl stop icinga2`).
 After three failures in ten seconds it will stop